 Putting Your Access Control Policy into Practice

 This is a critical stage for any organization pursuing SOC 2, as access control gaps are a leading cause of audit failures.
 Common issues, such as shared administrative accounts or overly permissive roles, directly contradict the policy’s intent.
-With 61% of companies reporting a cloud security incident and 21% escalating to data breaches, many of which stem from inadequate access controls, auditors are hyper-vigilant in this area.
+According to Tenable’s 2025 Cloud Security Risk Report, 83% of AWS organizations use an identity provider to manage cloud identities, yet overly permissive defaults and standing excessive permissions continue to expose them to identity-based threats.
+Separately, Wiz Research found that 72% of cloud environments have publicly exposed PaaS databases lacking sufficient access controls.
+Auditors are well aware of these patterns and test for them directly.

 From Policy to Identity Provider Configuration